ADVRHumanoids/RobotImpedanceModulation/README.md

 Here, an explanation of how to use the package is given.
 We start by providing the rationale behind it, and then we detail the practical usage.

-As mentioned in the introduction, this package allows you to directly obtain the impedance parameters of a robot, i.e. the values of stiffness and damping for each joint _"j"_ of the robot, $k_j$ and $d_j$, respectively.
+As mentioned in the introduction, this package allows you to directly obtain the impedance parameters of a robot, i.e. the values of stiffness and damping for each joint _"j"_ of the robot, kjk_j and djd_j, respectively.
 These values can be used either to set the motor parameters or to calculate the above control law.
 Classical approaches apply fixed values to design these parameters by a manual procedure of trials and errors.
 For real-time applications in dynamic environments, this procedure can not properly generate suitable robot reactions based on occurring changes maybe leading to the failure of the task execution.
 To overcome these drawbacks, here, the impedance modulation is intended to be designed in such a way as to _better_ fit with the task to accomplish.